alefore/edge-numbers-demo/README.md

 ## Operations on Numbers

-A Number instance represents a tree of operations starting from the basic C++ types
-—such as 1024 + (1 / 3) + 297.003—
+A `Number` instance represents a tree of operations —such as 1024 + (1 / 3) + 297.003—
-in full fidelity:
+starting from the basic C++ types.

     Number x = FromInt(1024);
     Number y = FromInt(1) / FromInt(3) + FromDouble(297.003);
     x += y;

+The operation is represented with complete fidelity.

 ## Conversions

 The desired precision is specified only when numbers are converted to strings for printing
 (as well as for comparison operators).
-The tree of operations is only evaluated at this point:

     ToString(x, 5);  // The string "1321.33633".

+The tree of operations is only evaluated at this point.
+This library is, in that sense, "lazy".
+Division-by-zero errors are only detected during conversion.

 ## Large numbers with small decimals

-There are no limits imposed on the size of the numbers represented.
+No limits are imposed to the size of the numbers represented.
-Technically, `ToString` receives the desired number of digits as a `size_t`, so that would be the limit (numbers with 18446744073709551615 digits).

     Number a =
         (Pow(FromInt(10), 50) + FromInt(1) / Pow(FromInt(10), 10)) * FromInt(3);
     ToString(a, 70);
     // => "300000000000000000000000000000000000000000000000000.0000000003"

+Technically, `ToString` receives the desired number of digits as a `size_t`.
+It would be more accurate to say that you may have trouble getting the decimal parts of numbers above 10¹⁸⁴⁴⁶⁷⁴⁴⁰⁷³⁷⁰⁹⁵⁵¹⁶¹⁵.

 ## Performance

-Operations on `Number` instances are obviously slower than on standard C++ types.
+Operations on `Number` instances are slower than on standard C++ types.

-This is a deliberate choice for the situations where correctness and simplicity (ensuring that every digit printed is fully accurate and imposing no constraints to the size of representable numbers nor decimal values) is preferable.
+Using `Number` should be a deliberate choice for situations where correctness and simplicity (ensuring that every digit printed is fully accurate and imposing no constraints to the size of representable numbers nor decimal values) is desirable.
-I believe this to be a good choice for high-level extension languages, that offload resource-intense computations to their host language.
+I believe this to be a good choice for high-level extension languages (such as Edge's C-like memory-managed language).
+These languages can offload resource-intense computations to their host language.

-The internal representation uses `std::shared_ptr` to hold deeply immutable types, avoiding deep copies.
+The internal representation uses `std::shared_ptr<>` to hold deeply immutable types, avoiding deep copies
+(at the cost of incurring spurious increment/decrement operations, unless `std::move()` is used).

 ## Integers